SARPi Project - Slacking on a Raspberry Pi

 Slackware AArch64 Linux [64-bit]

 The breathtaking and staggering speed at which Slackware AArch64 runs on the Raspberry 5 was possibly assisted by the fact that we built a custom kernel with 16k pagesize enabled.
-The standard for Linux is to use a 4k pagesize but, seeing as our Raspberry Pi 5 has a quad-core 2.4GHz 64-bit CPU, 8GB LPDDR4X RAM, and a SATA-USB3 Seagate Barracuda 500GB SSD storage device installed, we thought it would be interesting and great fun to push the boundaries of new-found prospects and possibilities.
-Extremely pleased and happy to announce that Slackware AArch64 seems to embrace and work with our setup and configurations, unreservedly.
+The standard for Linux is to use a 4k pagesize but, seeing as our Raspberry Pi 5 has a quad-core 2.4GHz 64-bit CPU, 8GB LPDDR4X RAM, and a SATA-USB3 Seagate Barracuda 500GB SSD storage device installed (NB: this was the setup we used for testing purposes) we thought it would be interesting and great fun to push the boundaries of new-found prospects and possibilities.
+Extremely pleased and happy to announce that Slackware AArch64 seems to embrace and work with our setup and configurations unreservedly.

 SARPi Project muse views ...If you are interested in installing and trying out Slackware AArch64 on the the Raspberry Pi 5 for yourself, until the device has become officially supported by Slackware ARM, a SARPi5 installer and supporting packages are available from the SARPi downloads section of this website.
 All SARPi Project downloads are kindly hosted by Slackware.UK.